Professor Bridget Griffen-Foley

 - Associate Professor Frances Bonner, University of Queensland

-- Professor Jane Chapman, School of Journalism, University of Lincoln
+- Professor Jane Chapman, School of English and Journalism, University of Lincoln

 - Associate Professor Hugh Chignell, Centre for Media History, Bournemouth University